jarun/nnn/README.md

 #### From a package manager

 `nnn` may be available in the default repos of your distro already.
 Find a list of known packagers below.
+If the version available in the default repos of your distro is dated please try an alternative installation method.

 <details><summary>Expand</summary>
 <p>